lohithavodnala/show-vodnala/MyMovie.md

 | Anushka shetty     | Her powerful screen presence and emotional depth. | 43  |
 | surya              | His charisma and ability to reinvent characters.  | 49  |
 | samantha           | Her dynamic range and ability to transform roles. | 37  |

+---
+## Favorite Quotes
+> "Every obstacle is an opportunity to grow and prove yourself."
+> *Jr. NTR*

+> "The more we give importance to skill development, the more competent will be our youth."
+> *PM Narendra Modi*